koikbr/web98/README.md

 ![web98](images/output.gif)

 <p align="center"> it works like any other browser: type a URL or a search query, and it <strong>loads a page!</strong> </p>
+<p align="center">but in this case, the page isn’t coming from the internet. it’s coming from the AI.</p>

 this is an Astro-based reimplementation of the [Web98](https://github.com/nate-parrott/web98) “fantasy internet simulator,” built to run on the web and use OpenRouter as the LLM provider.

 ### test the demo here
 https://web98.koik.com.br

-it works like any other browser: type a URL or a search query, and it loads a page!

-but in this case, the page isn’t coming from the internet. it’s coming from chatGPT.

 the core experience matches the original app:
 - a “browser” UI with an address bar.